Striking the Right Chord Is Tough Even for the Best

 To be sure, Benmosche didn't create this mess.
 He was brought in to fix it.
 And according to some reports, he was one of only a handful of people qualified to do so.
 So maybe his brash personality is the price we pay to fix that mess (plus whatever he's actually getting paid).

 Your situations with clients will require a more delicate approach, more nuance.
 You're not turning around one of the systemically important companies in the world.
 You're dealing with flesh-and-blood people, one a time.
-Some of them are dealing with their own small business and may not be focused enough on their personal finances, opting to put every last cent into their company.
+Some of them are dealing with their own small businesses and may not be focused enough on their personal finances, opting to put every last cent into their companies.
 That's just one of the aspects of this month's cover story, "Small Business: Big Rewards" by freelancer Lauren Barack.

 You also need a light touch in dealing with your internal banking partners.
 One of the perennial issues in this channel is facilitating referrals.
 The fact that banks still have not gotten this right indicates that something is lacking in the "people skills" component.
 You can read our latest tips from contributor Todd Colbeck in "Want Referrals From Bank Employees?
 Be A Leader."